BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 4. Is it possible to Whitelist a mod that you are using and you are not the creator of?

+Yes.
+This is technically possible.
+If you want to create a **BG3SX** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as a

 ### 5. Can vanilla races be Whitelisted?

 ### 6. Can single characters be whitelisted?